30 Most Conflict Bible Verses About Revenge

 Paul calls for mutual forgiveness among believers, modeling the forgiveness that God has extended to us.
 This verse highlights the importance of forgiveness in preventing the cycle of revenge.
 By forgiving others, we mirror God’s grace and break the chains of bitterness and retaliation.
 Forgiveness is the antidote to revenge, fostering peace and unity within the community.

-READ ALSO 30 Most Inspiring Bible Verses For Basketball Players
+READ ALSO 30 Effective Bible Verses About New Kindness

 24. Exodus 14:14